mikepmorgan/run_analysis.R/CodeBook.md

 The remaining observations are:

-mean: Mean value
+1. mean: Mean value
-std: Standard deviation
+2. std: Standard deviation

 Other keys:

 (Please note: I could have easily changed the columns to be the longer name.
 However, I found the long-form column names to be very clunky and not helpful.
 I think it is easier to just know what acc or gyro stands for rather than dealing with very long column names.)

-Acc = accelerometer
+1. Acc = accelerometer
-Gyro = gyroscope
+2. Gyro = gyroscope
+3. Train = observation during training period
+4. Test = observation during testing period

 The column names are below (copied from R):